 Other examples of hybrid federal employees include:

 If you are disciplined or have a whistle-blower complaint as a Title 38 hybrid employee, our federal employee firm can represent you in your MSPB hearing or with your grievance.
-Additionally, Pines Federal can assist you with your EEO complaint before the EEOC.
+Additionally, The Law Offices of Eric L. Pines, PLLC can assist you with your EEO complaint before the EEOC.
 With more than 20 years of experience representing federal employees, you can trust your case is in good hands.